MetaMask/mm-docs-v2/wallet/get-started/run-development-network.md

 ## Reset your local nonce calculation

-If you're running a development network and restart it, you can accidentally confuse MetaMask because it calculates the next [nonce](../how-to/send-transactions.md#nonce) based on both the network state *and* the known sent transactions.
+If you restart your development network, you can accidentally confuse MetaMask because it calculates the next [nonce](../how-to/send-transactions.md#nonce) based on both the network state *and* the known sent transactions.